 What are super foods?
 Well, they are foods that are considered the most nutritionally dense on the planet.
 The abundance and density of antioxidants, vitamins, minerals, enzymes, proteins and other vital nutrients is what makes them super foods and the kicker is the majority of nutritionally dense foods are plant based.

 Hippocrates said “Let food be thy medicine and medicine be thy food” and scientific studies now verify he knew what he was talking about.
+Also look a list of health fitness apps and gadgets that can help you get fit and be the best version of yourself.

 Imagine eating foods that have the power to help you lose weight, lower your cholesterol, reduce your risk of heart disease and cancer, and banish diabetes all the way down to clearing up your skin and putting you in a better mood.
 You would surely want a lifetime supply.
 Granted you may be able to get the same effect with any number of drugs but then you would also be dealing with a number of side effects and you would be buying food as well as drugs.
 Good nutrition is all about superior food choices but if I can’t get these foods and they are not readily available to me at my local supermarket then what good are they?